 Bio: Dr. Lois Lee’s work focuses on pediatric emergency medicine, injuries, health disparities, and health policy.
 This is grounded in her clinical work as a pediatric emergency medicine physician at Boston Children’s Hospital and Associate Professor of Pediatrics and Emergency Medicine at Harvard Medical School.
 At Boston Children’s Hospital she is the Associate Program Director for Public Policy at the new Sandra L. Fenwick Institute for Pediatric Health Equity and Inclusion.
 She received her M.D. at the Perelman School of Medicine at the University of Pennsylvania.
 She completed her residency in pediatrics at the Children’s Hospital of Philadelphia and her pediatric emergency medicine fellowship at Boston Children’s Hospital.
 During that time, she also received her M.P.H. at the Harvard T. H. Chan School of Public Health.
 She was also the inaugural Nick Littlefield Health Policy fellow at the Network for Excellence in Health Innovation (NEHI) in 2016-2017.

 Dr. Lee has published seminal research on pediatric emergency medicine, health disparities, and injury prevention, including related to firearms.
-With her expertise she is Chair of the AAP’s Council on Injury, Violence, and Poison Prevention.
+With her expertise she is Chair of the American Academy of Pediatrics’ Council on Injury, Violence, and Poison Prevention.
 She is the inaugural director of the Academic Pediatric Association’s Health Policy Scholars Program, a career development program focused on health policy and advocacy.
 She is the co-chair of the Advocacy Committee and member of the Executive Council (Lead Advocacy) of the Society of Pediatric Research and a member of the Pediatric Policy Council, representing SPR, APA, AMPDEC, and APS.
 With her passion for improving the lives of children, she promotes child health through her clinical work, research, teaching, and advocacy.

 Eric W. Fleegler, MD, MPH, FAAP